 What’s the difference between networking and masterminding?

-Be strategic.
-Who are the top 3 people you need to meet and get to know?
+Who are the top three people you need to meet and get to know?

 Who are you networking with?

 When attending events, you should be networking with agents outside of your own market area.
 One of the first questions to ask is, “Where are you from?”
 It’s a great icebreaker, and you’ll learn more about the agent and their market.
 For instance, if you work in an area that has a heavy military presence, it would be beneficial for you to network with other agents from market areas that have military bases.